 When searching for stock images to use as a flyer background, look for images that stand out.
 There’s a lot of elements that can make an image stand out: a bold color scheme, an unusual perspective.
 This flyer background exemplifies the latter.

-The unusual perspective draws your eyes towards the centre of the image.
-The wide open space in the centre of the image is perfect for placing your text.
+The unusual perspective draws your eyes towards the center of the image.
+The wide-open space in the center of the image is perfect for placing your text.
 It’s a simple image but the sharp angles make it interesting to look at.
 Take a look at how the image is used in this flyer template: